Ioannis-Kavalidis/myPortfolio/README.md

 ![portfolio image](./img/porfolio.png)

 ## I hope you all enjoy my portfolio website!
-Just follow the following link to take a look at it: [a link](https://ioannis-kavalidis.github.io/myPortfolio/)
+Just follow the following link to take a look at it: [Portfolio](https://ioannis-kavalidis.github.io/myPortfolio/)

 ##  Looking forward to hearing from you soon!